cobwebkanamachi/esp8266experiments/README.md

 3.1 connect esp8266 with FTDI via serial term with 115200bps<BR>
 3.2 AT+GMR<BR>
 4. SDK<BR>
+I am experiment make vagrant image, so bellow is obsolete:-)<BR>
+I will change this section after.<BR>
 4.1 1st you would better to read<BR>
 http://www.esp8266.com/wiki/doku.php?id=setup-windows-compiler-esp8266<BR>
 4.2 download sysgcc all in one installer<BR>
 Prebuilt GNU toolchain for esp8266<BR>
 http://gnutoolchains.com/esp8266/<BR>
-# but you would need to install rm or other commands by yourself:-).<BR>
+but you would need to install rm or other commands by yourself:-).<BR>
 4.3 you would suffer some error to invoke make clean <BR>
 http://d.hatena.ne.jp/ir9Ex/20121206/1354774247<BR>
 #Thanx http://nemuisan.blog.bai.ne.jp/?month=201506<BR>